e-apostolidis/CA-SUM/README.md

 If you find our work, code or pretrained models, useful in your work, please cite the following publication:

-E. Apostolidis, G. Balaouras, V. Mezaris, I. Patras, "<b>Summarizing videos using concentrated attention and considering the uniqueness and diversity of the video frames</b>", submitted for publication at ACM ICMR 2022.
+E. Apostolidis, G. Balaouras, V. Mezaris, I. Patras, "<b>Summarizing Videos using Concentrated Attention and Considering the Uniqueness and Diversity of the Video Frames</b>", Proc. of the 2022 Int.
+Conf. on Multimedia Retrieval (ICMR ’22), June 2022, Newark, NJ, USA.
 </div>

 ## License